 Federal Sex Offenses in Maryland

 Most of the time, sex offenses are tried on a state level, which means your case will be adjudicated in a state criminal court.
 However, when a sex offense is against the law on a federal level, it could be prosecuted in federal court instead of or in addition to state level court.
 Federal sex offenses are tried and adjudicated in federal criminal court, and they can carry some incredibly harsh penalties if you’re convicted.
-If you find yourself facing federal-level charges, you can’t afford to take these accusations lightly—reach out to a Baltimore sex crimes attorney with experience in federal sex offense cases as soon as possible.
+If you find yourself facing federal-level charges, you can’t afford to take these accusations lightly—reach out to a Maryland sex crimes attorney with experience in federal sex offense cases as soon as possible.

 Attorney James E. Crawford, Jr. believes that everyone deserves the best possible representation when they’re facing criminal accusations in order to give themselves the best possible chance at a positive outcome.
 He understands how stressful and difficult federal crime accusations can be, as well as how much is at stake when it comes to sex offenses.
 At the Law Offices of James E. Crawford, Jr. & Associates, we take a unique approach that gets to know you and the circumstances of your case in order to build the most effective defense possible.
 We believe that this level of thorough preparation and personal investment leads to not only the best service experience, but to the best possible results.